Adhish6PV/Improving-Efficiency-Of-Packing/README.md

 # Pallet-Loading-Problem

-This is a group project completed by the below mentio
+This is a group project completed by the below mentioned